-Hopefully if you’re reading this, it means you enjoyed Chicoutimi part 1.
-In this posting, I’m going to be drawing attention to a different kind of traveling, but one that I think can be even more meaningful than the traditional soul-searching backpacking we all hear about.
+Today I’m going to be drawing attention to a less common type of traveling, but one that I think can be even more meaningful than the traditional soul-searching backpacking we all hear about constantly.
+I’m going to draw on experiences from my time in Chicoutimi, Quebec, Canada to illustrate some of the benefits of lingering in one place longer than might seem necessary.

 Many people wouldn’t consider my going to Chicoutimi, Quebec as traveling.
 I was still in the same country, the total travel time was maybe 6 or 8 hours, and I was going to be in the same spot the entire time.

-I spent five weeks living with an elderly couple while attending French immersion.
+I spent five weeks living with an elderly couple while attending French immersion classes.
 I started the program with virtually no French and left with good conversation skills (though I still wasn’t great).
-For a number of reasons, living in a culture with a different language was one of the most important experiences of my life, and one from which I think others would benefit.
+For a number of reasons, living in a culture with a different language was one of the most important experiences of my life, and one I think can benefit anyone.

 You’ll make really strong friendships.
 Immersing yourself in another world, you’re surely going to meet people.
 Whether it’s your host family and neighbours, the people you see at the coffee shop everyday, or the people you study or work with, you’re there long enough to get to know people well.
-A handful of the students I was with became some of my closest friends, even now, three years later.
+A handful of the students I was with became some of my closest friends, even now, years later.
 It was comforting to go home after school everyday and eat dinner with my Chicouti-parents.
 Even the people I only became acquainted with, it was nice to see familiar faces around.
+This is something you don’t typically get from staying a few nights in a hostel.

 There are countless benefits to learning a new language.
 Creativity, memory and concentration are improved; it can distinguish your resume from others.
 But most importantly, it challenges you to get out of your comfort zone.
 It’s really uncomfortable trying out foreign pronunciation and trying to not say anything stupid, but you learn to laugh at yourself and overcome those feelings of doubt.
 I still get anxious and self conscious about my attempt at a French accent, but not nearly as much as I used to.